ShubhamPoriya/100-days-of-code/log.md

 **Thoughts**: Programming is like a deep blue ocean, the deeper you dive, more diversity you find.
 It is hard to keep up with updates in computer science field but I believe this field is one which brings out the best of you.

 **Link(s) to work**: New project cooking...

+### Day 15-16-17: September 2-3-4, 2020

+**Today's Progress**: I tried completing my dynamic programming assignment but was stuck badly.
+I need to go back and learn new algorithms in order to be better equipped with relevant tools.

+**Thoughts**: It gets hard as we dive deeper into fundamentals of algorithms and data structures.
+I will not give up how hard it is.
+I am also planning to start a new project on workout scheduler app.Hopefully I will figure it out by this week.
+Will be taking 2 days off from coding due to health reasons but will come back strong !

+**Link(s) to work**: New project cooking...

+### Day 18: September 7, 2020

+**Today's Progress**: Today I learnt about generics and binary search tree data structure.
+I am still stuck with my dynamic programming assignment.
+Hopefully by this week end will find the right solution for it.

+**Thoughts**: It has been hard 2 weeks to cope with the coursera course and my weekly projects.
+But I am giving my best to finish my daily goals.
+This challenge is really challenging me to push my limits.

+**Link(s) to work**: New project cooking...